Understanding units of soil moisture

 6. Dielectric constant (ε):

-– Sensors like frequency domain reflectometry (FDR) measure the dielectric constant, a dimensionless characteristic closely linked to moisture content.
-A higher dielectric constant typically indicates greater water presence in soil.
+Sensors like frequency domain reflectometry (FDR) measure the dielectric constant.
+This is a key feature related to moisture content.
+A higher dielectric constant usually means there is more water in the soil.

 7. Time Domain Reflectometry (TDR) pulse propagation time: